-You cant miss this bright blue/greenish building located right opposite one of the main bus stops.
-It’s a small Museum but worth a look.
-It is open daily, except for Mondays, from 10:00am to 6:00pm.
-Free admission for everyone.
+You can’t miss this aquamarine building located right opposite one of the main bus stops.
+It’s a small museum that’s worth a look.
+Open every day except Mondays from 10am to 6pm, with free admission for everyone.

-These are not only a wonderful part of Macanese history built in 1921 but also a great place to take some photos or sit down outside and enjoy the snacks you have bought.
-It faces out over the Cotai strip and it’s a different way to view the casinos in the distance.
+These buildings are not only a wonderful part of Macanese history (built in 1921!) but also a great place to take some photos or sit down outside and enjoy the snacks you picked up along the way.
+It faces out over the Cotai strip and offers a different way to view the casinos in the distance.

 Our Lady of Carmel Church

-This Church is unique because it stands on a hill overlooking Taipa Village right above the Taipa Houses Museum.
-Together with the lovely garden that surrounds it, it’s a great place to snap a few instagram pics or wander around.
-Admission is Free.
+This iconic pastel-yellow church is unique because it stands on a hill overlooking Taipa Village right above the Taipa Houses-Museum.
+Together with the lovely garden that surrounds it, it’s a great place to snap a few Instagram pics or wander around.
+Admission is free.

 Tin Hau Temple & Pek Tai Temple

-The Temple of Tin Hau is the oldest temple of Taipa, built in 1785 during the Qian Long Reign.
-Built in 1844, Pek Tai Temple is one of the large-scale temples in Taipa.
+Built in 1785 during the Qian Long Reign, The Temple of Tin Hau is the oldest temple of Taipa.
+Also in the area, Pek Tai Temple was built in 1844 and is one of the large-scale temples around.
 It’s dedicated to Pek Tai, Va Kuong, Goddess Kam Fa and Wealth God.
 Admission is free to both.